Grace Glowicki

-An alumna of McGill University, Glowicki moved to Toronto, Ontario after graduation.
-She has acted in films including Hemorrhage,The Oxbow Cure, Her Friend Adam, Suck It Up, Cardinals, We Forgot to Break Up, Paper Year, Raf, Strawberry Mansion and Until Branches Bend, and in the web series Out with Dad and Carmilla.
+An alumna of McGill University, Glowicki moved to Toronto, Ontario, after graduation.
+She has acted in films including Hemorrhage (2012), The Oxbow Cure (2013), Her Friend Adam (2016), Suck It Up, Cardinals, We Forgot to Break Up (all 2017), Paper Year (2018), Raf (2019), Strawberry Mansion (2021), Until Branches Bend (2022), Booger (2023), The Heirloom (2024), Measures for a Funeral (2024) and Honey Bunch (2025) and in the web series Out with Dad and Carmilla.

 In 2016, she was named by the Toronto International Film Festival as one of its four "Rising Stars" of the year, alongside Jared Abrahamson, Mylène Mackay and Sophie Nélisse.
 She won a special jury award for best actress in a short film at the 2016 Sundance Film Festival for Her Friend Adam, and was a Vancouver Film Critics Circle nominee for Best Supporting Actress in a Canadian Film at the Vancouver Film Critics Circle Awards 2017, for her performance in Cardinals.

+She attracted notice for directing and starring in the 2019 film Tito, which was a shortlisted finalist for the John Dunning Best First Feature Award at the 9th Canadian Screen Awards in 2021.

+In 2020, Glowicki received Telefilm financing for her sophomore feature Dead Lover, which premiered at the 2025 Sundance Film Festival.

+In 2025, her film Honey Bunch, directed by Madeleine Sims-Fewer and Dusty Mancinelli, had its world premiere at the 75th Berlin International Film Festival in Berlinale Special.

+Personal life

+She has been in a relationship with actor and filmmaker Ben Petrie, her costar in Her Friend Adam, Tito and The Heirloom.